PhantomChain/docs/docs/other/glossary.md

 A Transport happens to data as it flows through the network from peer to peer.

 #### What is a "Dark Address"?
-A Dark address is on the Development Network of Ark and holds the DARK currency.
+A Dark address is on the Development Network of PHANTOM and holds the DARK currency.

 #### What is a "Reward"?
 A reward is attributed to the block creator for its validation efforts.